Charles Hamilton Houston: Early life

-After his return to the U.S. in 1919, he entered Harvard Law School.
+After his return to the U.S. in 1919, Houston entered Harvard Law School.
 He was the first black student elected to the editorial board of the Harvard Law Review and graduated cum laude.
 Houston was also a member of Alpha Phi Alpha fraternity.
 He earned a bachelor's of law in 1922 and a S.J.D. from Harvard in 1923.
 That same year he was awarded a Sheldon Traveling Fellowship to study at the University of Madrid.
 After his return, he was admitted to the Washington, DC bar in 1924 and joined his father's practice.

 Career

 When several black lawyers were refused admission to the American Bar Association in 1925, they founded the National Bar Association.
 Houston was a founding member of the affiliated Washington Bar Association.

-He was recruited to the Howard University faculty by the school's first African-American president, Mordecai Johnson.
+Houston was recruited to the Howard University faculty by the school's first African-American president, Mordecai Johnson.
 From 1929 to 1935, Houston served as Vice-Dean and Dean of the Howard University School of Law.
 He developed the school, beginning its years as a major national center for training black lawyers.
 He extended its part-time program to a full-time curriculum and gained accreditation by the Association of American Law Schools and the American Bar Association.
 Bringing prominent attorneys to the school as speakers and to build a law network for his students, Houston served as a mentor to a generation.
 He influenced nearly one-quarter of all the black lawyers in the United States at the time, including former student Thurgood Marshall, who became a United States Supreme Court justice.
-Houston believed that the law could be used to fight racial discrimination and encouraged his students to work for such social purpose.
+Houston believed that the law could be used to fight racial discrimination and encouraged his students to work for that goal.

 Houston left Howard in 1935 to serve as the first special counsel for the National Association for the Advancement of Colored People (NAACP), serving in this role until 1940.
-In this capacity he created litigation strategies to attack racial housing covenants and segregated schools, arguing several important civil rights cases before the U.S. Supreme Court.
+In this capacity, he created litigation strategies to combat racial housing covenants and segregated schools, arguing several important civil rights cases before the U.S. Supreme Court.
 Through his work at the NAACP, Houston played a role in nearly every civil rights case that reached the US Supreme Court between 1930 and Brown v.
 Board of Education (1954).

 Houston worked to bring an end to the exclusion of African Americans from juries across the South.
 He defended African-American George Crawford on charges of murder in Loudoun County, Virginia, in 1933, and saved him from the electric chair.